-A key consideration when negotiating a stock escrow agreement is the way the escrowed stock certificates are initially cut or recorded on the issuer’s books as book entry shares.
-Deal parties can do this two ways: by issuing individual stock certificates for each shareholder, or by having one aggregate stock certificate in the name of the escrow agent, and issuing individual stock certificates in the names of the shareholders at the final release.
-In our experience, if no claims are brought forth against the escrow, both options are essentially the same to manage through the life of the escrow.
+A key consideration when negotiating a stock escrow agreement is how the escrowed stock certificates are initially cut or recorded on the issuer’s books as book-entry shares.
+Deal parties can do this two ways: by issuing individual stock certificates for each shareholder or by having one aggregate stock certificate in the name of the escrow agent and issuing individual stock certificates in the names of the shareholders at the final release.
+In our experience, one aggregate stock certificate may simplify distribution and recording of shares in the event of an escrow distribution to the buyer (e.g., indemnification claims).
+However, if no claims are brought against the escrow, both options are essentially the same to manage through the life of the escrow.

-If any claims are submitted, however, multiple certificates quickly become problematic because any stock released from escrow to satisfy an indemnification claim requires that every single stock certificate must be returned to the issuer, adjusted to reflect the pro rata amount claimed, re-printed, and sent back to the escrow agent.
-Similarly, if any disputes remain unresolved at the end of the escrow period, each stock certificate must be returned to the buyer and replaced with two brand new certificates: one for the disputed amount remaining in escrow and a second for the balance of shares released to each holder.
-Once the dispute is resolved, likely for something less than the full original amount, the whole re-cut process must be done again.
-Deal parties must also deal with fractional share implications each time new stock certificates are issued which could, among other things, require the buyer to pay more cash consideration in lieu of such fractional shares.
-Issuing individual stock certificates for each holder participating in the escrow can end up being an administrative challenge for deal parties and can create additional and unexpected transactional costs along the way.
+If any buyer claims are submitted against the escrow, multiple certificates quickly become problematic because any stock released from escrow to satisfy an indemnification claim requires that every stock certificate be returned to the issuer (or its transfer agent), adjusted to reflect the pro rata amount claimed, reprinted, and sent back to the escrow agent.
+Similarly, if any disputes remain unresolved at the end of the escrow period, each stock certificate must be returned to the buyer and replaced with two brand-new certificates: one for the disputed amount remaining in escrow and a second for the balance of shares released to each holder.
+Once the dispute is resolved, often for something less than the full original claim amount, the whole re-cut process must be done again.
+Deal parties must also address any fractional share implications each time new stock certificates are issued, which could, among other things, require the buyer to pay more cash consideration in lieu of such fractional shares.
+Issuing individual stock certificates for each shareholder participating in the escrow can become an administrative challenge for deal parties and can create additional and unexpected transactional costs and delays along the way.

-One aggregate stock certificate, whether in book entry form or as a physical certificate, minimizes the need for issuances of multiple stock certificates resulting in much less administrative burden and cost if or when claims emerge.
+One aggregate stock certificate, whether in book-entry form or as a physical certificate, minimizes the need for issuances of multiple stock certificates resulting in far less administrative burden and cost if or when claims emerge.